ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/multi_sig.md

 It is possible to have shared ownership and control over coins.

-In order to demonstrate this we will create a ```ScriptPubKey``` that represents an **m-of-n multi sig**, this means that in order to spend the coins, **m** number of private keys will need to sign out of the **n** number of different public keys provided.
+In order to demonstrate this we will create a ```ScriptPubKey``` that represents an **m-of-n multi sig**.
+This means that in order to spend the coins, **m** number of private keys will need to sign the spending transaction out of the **n** number of different public keys provided.

-Let’s create a multi sig with Bob, Alice and Satoshi, where two of them need to sign a transaction in order to spend a coin.
+Let’s create a multi sig with Bob, Alice and Satoshi, where two of the three of them need to sign a transaction in order to spend a coin.

 ```cs
 Key bob = new Key();